quii/learn-go-with-tests/websockets.md

 If you make this change and run again you should see our UI.

-Now we need to test that when we get a string over a web socket connection to our server that we assume it is a winner of a game.
+Now we need to test that when we get a string over a web socket connection to our server that we declare it as a winner of a game.

 ## Write the test first